larik-22/data-structures/doc/Documentation.md

 ![MyApp](../resources/docs/app_diagram.png)

 - As you can see, `Application` class is the main class, which contains the main method.
 It is responsible for running the application and displaying the menu to the user.
 However the application logic is distributed among `StationManager` and `SaxionAppDemo`.
 First is being responsible for handling methods fulfilling main requirements.
 The later one, as the naming implies, is used for graph algorithms visualization.
 It has it's own menu and allows user to see output of three different algorithms (Dijkstra, A*, Prim's MCST)
+- The main method in `Application` is `run()` which is responsible for displaying the main menu and handling user input.
+It is a loop, which runs until the user decides to exit the application.
+- `SaxionAppDemo` has a similar structure, but it is used for graph algorithms visualization.
 - Reading the data related for stations is done using `LambdaReader` utility class.
 It reads the data from `stations.csv` file and creates a list of `Station` objects.
 This method is static and placed in the `Station` class.
 Other data structures are read based on the previously read stations data.

 ## Station search by station code